Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Elementary excitation dynamics

 These features are indeed confirmed by following the time evolution of the holon number, the spinon number, the hdh trion number $n^{\mathrm{hdh}}(r,t)$, and the hhd trion number $n^{\mathrm{hhd}}(r,t)$.
 The hdh trion number and the hhd trion number are defined as

 Here we define the trion position as the center site of the trion.
 Figures \hyperref[fig:Spectral_Origin_flat]{5(b)} and \hyperref[fig:Spectral_Origin_flat]{5(c)} show $n^{\mathrm{holon}}(r,t)$ and $n^{\mathrm{spinon}}(r,t)$, respectively.
 We can see that photoemission creates a holon at site $r=L/2$ when $t=0$, and a spinon is created at site $r=\frac{L}{2} \pm \frac{1}{2}$ after the holon propagation.
-As time evolves, both the holon and the spinon propagate in the system, resulting in the LHB spectrum observed in Figs.~\hyperref[fig:Spectral_Origin_flat]{2(b)}, \hyperref[fig:Spectral_Origin_flat]{2(c)}, and \hyperref[fig:Spectral_Origin_flat]{2(d)}.
+As time evolves, both the holon and the spinon propagate in the system, resulting in the LHB spectrum observed in Figs.~\hyperref[fig:Spectra_ED]{2(b)}-\hyperref[fig:Spectra_ED]{2(d)}.
 Figures \hyperref[fig:Spectral_Origin_flat]{5(d)}, and \hyperref[fig:Spectral_Origin_flat]{5(e)} show $n^{\mathrm{hdh}}(r,t)$ and $n^{\mathrm{hhd}}(r,t)$, respectively.
 We can see that both hdh and hhd trions are created at $r=\frac{L}{2} \pm 1$ when $t=0$.
 As time evolves, both the hdh and hhd trions stay at the same position.
-The heavy massive behavior of the trions results in the flat band spectra observed in Fig.~\hyperref[fig:Spectral_Origin_flat]{2(d)}.
+The nearly-immobile behavior of the trions results in the flat band spectra observed in Fig.~\hyperref[fig:Spectra_ED]{2(d)}.